Akshat-Yadav09/Akshat-Yadav09/README.md

 ## About Me

- First-year Computer Engineering student at **Army Institute of Technology**
+ Second year Computer Engineering student at **Army Institute of Technology**

  Active member of the campus **AR-VR / GDXR Club**